sbains2/Geog328Final/README.md

 Exploring the Relationship between Obesity cases and medical diseases in the United States

 Project Description:
-Overall, this project aims to uncover the intricate relationship between the overall obesity proportions as well as prevalent medical diseases in the United States throughout a 7 year period.
+Overall, this project aims to uncover the intricate relationship between the overall obesity proportions as well as prevalent medical diseases in the United States throughout a 7 year period, in addition to the obesity data from 2015.
 Our focus is on the development of an interactive map that integrates HTML, CSS, and JS to convey these correlations across all states.
 Our prioritization is to give a user-friendly interface that can be easily interpreted to the relationship of obesity cases and the underlying medical conditions, including cancer, heart disease, and strokes.

 In terms of the JavaScript code, we employed Mapbox and Chart.js to dynamically project the temporal as well as the spatial trends.
 Some of the features include tooltips for state specific statistics over the period from 2010 - 2017.
 We implemented distinct color schemes in order to differentiate the disease statistics for Total Deaths, Total Cancer, Total Heart, and Total Stroke cases.